elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-implications-do-positive-and-negative-rates-of-change-have-for-function-behavior.md

 _schema: default
 id: 163822
 date: 2025-01-27
-title: >-
-    What implications do positive and negative rates of change have for function behavior?
+title: What implications do positive and negative rates of change have for function behavior?
-article_title: >-
-    What implications do positive and negative rates of change have for function behavior?
+article_title: What implications do positive and negative rates of change have for function behavior?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the implications of positive and negative rates of change for function behavior, including definitions, graphical representations, and their significance in identifying increasing or decreasing intervals, local extrema, and comparisons between different functions.
+    This content discusses the implications of positive and negative rates of change on function behavior, including their definitions, graphical representations, and effects on function analysis, optimization, and comparisons between different functions.
   page_keywords: >-
-    positive rate of change, negative rate of change, function behavior, increasing functions, decreasing functions, graphical representation, behavioral implications, local extrema, optimization problems, square root function, cube root function, mathematical modeling, graph interpretation
+    positive rate of change, negative rate of change, function behavior, increasing functions, decreasing functions, graphical representation, slope, growth, decline, optimization problems, local extrema, mathematical modeling, square root function, cube root function
 author: QuickTakes
 question: >-
     What implications do positive and negative rates of change have for function behavior?